kerryboyko/yala-superfly/app/static/markdown/roadmap.md

   - 🔲 Creating comments does not have a loading spinner
   - 🔲 Creating replies does not have a loading spinner
   - 🔲 Subscribing does not have a loading spinner
+### Bugs Quashed
+- ✅ Anonymous Users (who cannot vote) have shown that they *have* voted - visual bug. -> Anonymous users now cannot vote and are not shown otherwise.
+Voting has a loading spinner to indicate processing time.
+- ✅ Markdown does not render properly in Post Summary View. -> Markdown now renders properly in post-summary view.
-- 🔲 When a token expires, it doesn't notify the user.
+- ✅ When a token expires, it doesn't notify the user.
 It should automatically refresh instead of kicking the user back to the /login route.

-### Bugs Quashed
-- ✅ Anonymous Users (who cannot vote) have shown that they *have* voted - visual bug. fly
+    - *This bug was caused because "remix-superfly", set the auto refresh and persist values manually to 'false', overriding the default of 'true'.
+(Cue the Simpsons meme: "Here's your problem, someone set this thing to evil.")*

 ### Completed: